 Who can apply?

-The NMBU Talent Program applies to members of academic staff in a postdoctoral (incl. tenure-based postdoctoral positions), researcher or associate professor (incl. tenure-based associate professor positions).
+The NMBU Talent Program applies to members of academic staff in a postdoctoral (incl. tenure-track postdoctoral positions), researcher or associate professor (incl. tenure-track associate professor positions).

 In addition, the following will apply: